Topologically protected Grover's oracle for the partition problem: Introduction

 \section{Introduction}

-The basic quantum algorithms, such as by Grover \cite{Grover1997} and Shor \cite{shor}, matrix inversion \cite{m-inversion}, and the solution of the glued-trees problem \cite{tree}, assume that a part of a targeted problem is pre-solved.
+The basic quantum algorithms, such as by Grover \cite{Grover1997}, matrix inversion \cite{m-inversion}, and the solution of the glued-trees problem \cite{tree}, assume that a part of a targeted problem is pre-solved.
 That is, such algorithms assume that a certain quantum function that points to the solution indirectly or a Hamiltonian that encodes the original mathematical problem is given almost for free, i.e., can be {\it called as an oracle}.
 In practice, the oracle is a quantum operator that is usually hard to construct.

 For a realistically interesting computational problem to benefit from such quantum algorithms, there must be a separate fast algorithmic and hardware implementation of its oracle, which is usually an unsolved problem.
-On the other hand, the oracle-free approaches such as the quantum annealing computing of the ground state of interacting Ising spins have no firm mathematical justification.
-There are actually theoretical work arguing no quantum speedup if such approaches are not specially tuned \cite{qa-bad,Yan2022Analytical}.
+On the other hand, there are no examples of provable scalable quantum speedups using quantum annealing in the oracle-free context.
+There are actually theoretical works arguing no quantum speedup by a quantum annealing search for the ground state of an Ising spin Hamiltonian without considerable symmetries in the problem \cite{qa-bad,Yan2022Analytical}.

 Recently, the physical Grover's oracle implementation was suggested \cite{PRXQ-PP} for a solution of the Number Partitioning Problem (NPP) \cite{PP-hard}.
-The idea in \cite{PRXQ-PP} was to use resonant interactions of the computational qubits with a central quantum system (a spin or a photon).
+The idea in Ref.~\cite{PRXQ-PP} was to use resonant interactions of the computational qubits with a central quantum system (a spin or a photon).
 The state of the qubits that was to be marked by the oracle was interacting with a central system at resonance, so that the phase of this special state changed by $\pi$, while minimizing unwanted effects on the amplitudes of the other computational basis states.